Towards Enhanced Image Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Related Works

-\textbf{Masked Image-Modeling}~\cite{bao2021beit} (MIM) is an active research area in self-supervised learning.
+\paragraph{Masked Image-Modeling~\cite{bao2021beit}} (MIM) is an active research area in self-supervised learning.
 Typical MIM methods~\cite{bao2021beit, he2022masked,xie2022simmim,chen2023context} split images into visible and masked patches, learning to estimate masked patches from visible patches.
 Training targets for visible patches encompass pixel values~\cite{he2022masked}, HOG features~\cite{wei2022masked}, and high-level semantic features~\cite{wei2022mvp}.
 While the primary objective of MIM is representation learning, its potential effectiveness in image generation is also noteworthy.
-Cao~\etal~\cite{cao2022learning} adopts MAE features and attention scores to assist the convolutional inpainting model better in handling long-distance dependencies.
-In contrast, this paper proposes facilitating MAE as the inpainting prior for SD and enhancing the stability of the inpainting process by incorporating MAE prior guidance into the cross-attention modules of SD.
+Cao \emph{et. al.}~\cite{cao2022learning} adopts MAE features and attention scores to assist the convolutional inpainting model better in handling long-distance dependencies.
+In contrast, this paper uses MAE prior to enhance the context-stability of diffusion and rectified flow models.

+\paragraph{Image harmonization} aims to blend a foreground object with a background image while keeping the final result realistic and visually consistent~\cite{tsai2017deep}.
+This task is often treated as an image translation problem~\cite{zhu2015learning, cong2020dovenet, guo2021intrinsic, cong2022high,guo2022transformer, niu2023deep, wang2023semi, liu2023lemart,meng2024high, ren2024relightful}.
+Similarly, our work addresses color inconsistency issues in latent generative models.
+However, unlike standard image harmonization, where inconsistencies arise from combining images from different sources and thus different real image distributions, color inconsistencies in latent generative models stem from imperfections in the VAE and the generative model itself.

+\paragraph{Object insertion and removal} are two opposite tasks in image inpainting.
+Object insertion focuses on adding foreground objects to the image using various methods, such as shape-guided masks~\cite{zeng2022shape,xie2023smartbrush}, text prompts~\cite{wang2023imagen,xie2023smartbrush,canberk2024erasedraw,chiu2024brush2prompt}, learnable prompts~\cite{wang2024repositioning,zhuang2024task,chiu2024brush2prompt}, extra network modules~\cite{chen2024improving, ju2024brushnet}, or reference images of objects~\cite{saini2024invi}, etc. Some studies also explore completing partial objects using reference images~\cite{cao2024leftrefill} or learnable prompts~\cite{wang2024repositioning}.
+Object removal, on the other hand, aims to erase unwanted objects from an image.
+Common approaches include attention reweighting~\cite{li2024magiceraser} and learnable prompts~\cite{wang2024repositioning,zhuang2024task}.
+These techniques can help create new datasets~\cite{de2024placing}.
+On the other hand, creating new datasets can also benefit these tasks~\cite{winter2024objectdrop}.
+While most research focuses on designing better inpainting models, our work takes a different approach.
+We analyze a fundamental problem with latent generative models: they often introduce unwanted objects in the inpainting area.
+We also propose solutions to address this issue.